giulioprinaricotti/botpress-dandelion/README.md

 ## Contribution

-As this module relies on [dandelion-api](https://github.com/giulioprinaricotti/node-dandelion) any help there might be appreciated.
+As this module relies on [dandelion-api](https://github.com/giulioprinaricotti/node-dandelion) any help on that library might be appreciated.
-The library is very limitated so no expansions seems possible for this module until the library is more mature
+The library is very limitated so no expansions seems possible for this module until the library is more mature.

 ## License